laurentedel/hadoop-scripts/README.md

 # hadoop-scripts

+## lr.rb

+This Ruby script is aimed to be used in hbase shell.
+Just write that file in your current working directory and execute it with
+`hbase shell lr.rb`

+You'll then have a new *list_regions(table)* function which give you SERVERNAME, REGIONNAME, STARTKEY, ENDKEY, SIZE(MB), OCCUPANCY(%), REQUESTS
+The occupancy is computed over the specific region size of the table or the default parameter.

 ## hbase_region_repartition.sh

 This script was defined to merge tiny regions in HBase : when dealing with a high throughput writing environment, regions can easily multiply even if you sized regions accordingly.